 How mathematics are used in solving engineering problems:

 - If you have a “closed” math solution of a given problem, all you have to do is to input numbers into the equation and your set!
 You will simply get a proper solution with 100% accuracy.
 How cool is that?!?

-- Sadly, only the most basic problems have the closed mathematical solution.
-This means that while this approach is super great, it’s use is very lmited.
+- Sadly, only the most basic problems have a closed mathematical solution.
+This means that while this approach is super great, its use is very limited.
 You can solve only problems that can be solved this way!

-- If you are attempting something new… you will have to figure out the closed form solution yourself by solving a lot of differential equations.
-While this is doable, it’s definitely time consuming.
-And… sometimes you will end up with the equation that is clumbersome and difficult to use.
+- If you are attempting something new… you will have to figure out the closed-form solution yourself by solving a lot of differential equations.
+While this is doable, it’s definitely time-consuming.
+And… sometimes you will end up with the equation that is cumbersome and difficult to use.

 Before we move on, let me demonstrate something.
-Imagine that you want to know the stress distribution in an endplate of a bolted connection.
+Imagine that you want to know the stress distribution in a complex connection like the one below.
 How would you imagine an equation that allows you to calculate such a stress distribution by hand?

 Yup – this is a tricky question – this is why we use FEA most of the time (or do a test and measure strain with strain gauges on real models of course!).

 We’ve made it!
 Now it’s time to wonder where FEA kicks in in all of this.

 You already learned that not everything has a mathematical solution.
 Most engineering problems are so complex, that they are more or less unsolvable with the differential equations approach.
 On another hand, tests are expensive and time-consuming (and not always possible, to be honest).
 This means that there is a “gap” between the two approaches we described before.
 A gap that is nicely filled with FEA!